Newsletter 2024

 Some of the key takeaways of the Viet Nam Energy Outlook Report are

-• The green energy transition is cost-efficient for Viet Nam • A steady increase in renewable energy investments is required from today • Energy efficiency is a cost-effective option to reach the net-zero target
+• A steady increase in renewable energy investments is required from today

-The past year has been very active and productive as we show in our Newsletter Winter 2024.
+The past year has been very active and productive as we show in our Newsletter 2023.
 We have created the TIMES-KUWAIT model and further developed the TIMES-Vietnam, TIMES-Jordan, and TIMES-NEU models.
 The latter covers Northern Europe.
 We have also embarked on several research projects.
 One focuses on PtX, another on modelling the AFOLU sector.
 A third project is focusing on supporting local authorities to speed up the green transition.

 Inspired by community